autocrypt/protected-headers/draft-protected-headers.in.md

 For encrypted messages, whose interpretation only matters on the smaller set of cryptographically-capable legacy clients, the resulting message rendering is awkward at best.

-Furthermore, Formulating a reply to such a message on a legacy client can also leave the user with badly-structured quoted and attributed content.
+Furthermore, formulating a reply to such a message on a legacy client can also leave the user with badly-structured quoted and attributed content.

 Additionally, a message deliberately forwarded in its own right (without preamble or adjacent explanatory notes) could potentially be confused with a message using the declared structure.